Shai Gilgeous-Alexander: College career

 Gilgeous-Alexander started the 2017–18 season with the Kentucky Wildcats as a reserve, sitting behind freshman point guard Quade Green, but still averaged over 30 minutes per game.
-After a loss to UCLA, Alexander recorded 24 points, 5 rebounds, 4 assists, and 3 steals against Louisville in December.
+After a loss to UCLA, Alexander recorded 24 points, five rebounds, and four assists against Louisville on December 29, 2017.
 When he first stepped on the University of Kentucky's campus, Gilgeous-Alexander had long hair.
 However, he cut his hair early in the season and some say this started his progression from sixth man to starting point guard.
 He continued to lead the team for the following two games, scoring 21 points against Georgia and 18 against LSU.
-He was a consistent contributor to a "struggling" UK team that had a four-game losing streak during the season.
+He was a consistent contributor to a "struggling" Kentucky team that had a four-game losing streak during the season.
 He became a starter along with four other freshmen: Hamidou Diallo, Nick Richards, Kevin Knox II, and P. J. Washington.
 Despite their losses, his PPG shot up to 12.9 along with 3.8 rebounds and 4.6 assists.
-Gilgeous-Alexander had a great SEC tournament and continued that momentum into the NCAA Tournament.
+Gilgeous-Alexander had a great SEC tournament, earning Most Valuable Player (MVP) honours, and continued that momentum into the NCAA tournament.
 After playing great basketball in the first two rounds against Davidson and Buffalo, Kentucky lost to Kansas State in the Sweet 16.
 Gilgeous-Alexander's final college basketball moment was a missed three-point attempt at the buzzer.
-On April 9, 2018, he declared for the 2018 NBA draft.
+He concluded his freshman season and, consequently, his college career, having played 37 games with 24 starts, averaging 14.4 points, 4.1 rebounds, and 5.1 assists per game while shooting 48.5 percent from the field.
+After the 2017–18 season, Gilgeous-Alexander declared for the 2018 NBA draft on April 9, 2018.